Noosphere: Founding authors

 The term noosphere was first used in the publications of Pierre Teilhard de Chardin in 1922 in his Cosmogenesis.
 Vernadsky was most likely introduced to the term by a common acquaintance, Édouard Le Roy, during a stay in Paris.
 Some sources claim Édouard Le Roy actually first proposed the term.
 Vernadsky himself wrote that he was first introduced to the concept by Le Roy in his 1927 lectures at the College of France, and that Le Roy had emphasized a mutual exploration of the concept with Teilhard de Chardin.
-According to Vernadsky's own letters, he took Le Roy's ideas on the noosphere from Le Roy's article "Les origines humaines et l’evolution de l’intelligence", part III: "La noosphere et l’hominisation", before reworking the concept within his own field, biogeochemistry.
+According to Vernadsky's own letters, he took Le Roy's ideas on the noosphere from Le Roy's article "Les origines humaines et l’évolution de l’intelligence", part III: "La noosphère et l’hominisation", before reworking the concept within his own field, biogeochemistry.
 The historian Bailes concludes that Vernadsky and Teilhard de Chardin were mutual influences on each other, as Teilhard de Chardin also attended Vernadsky's lectures on biogeochemistry, before creating the concept of the noosphere.

 An account stated that Le Roy and Teilhard were not aware of the concept of biosphere in their noosphere concept and that it was Vernadsky who introduced them to this notion, which gave their conceptualization a grounding on natural sciences.
 Both Teilhard de Chardin and Vernadsky base their conceptions of the noosphere on the term 'biosphere', developed by Eduard Suess in 1875.
 Despite the differing backgrounds, approaches and focuses of Teilhard and Vernadsky, they have a few fundamental themes in common.
 Both scientists overstepped the boundaries of the natural sciences and attempted to create all-embracing theoretical constructions founded in philosophy, the social sciences and authorized interpretations of the evolutionary theory.
 Moreover, both thinkers were convinced of the teleological character of evolution.
 They also argued that human activity becomes a geological power and that the manner by which it is directed can influence the environment.
 There are fundamental differences in the two conceptions.